WCCT-TV: WTXX: independent (1982–1995)

-The new owners of channel 20 ultimately opted to drop NBC and convert the station into an independent outlet (though NBC was considering ending its affiliation in any event).
+With NBC likely departing the station after its last affiliation contract expired to become exclusive to WVIT, the new owners of channel 20 ultimately opted to go independent.
 NBC programming aired on channel 20 for the last time on April 10, 1982.
 On the next day (Easter Sunday), the station stayed off the air, preparing to relaunch as an independent.
 On April 12—two days after the NBC affiliation ended—channel 20 returned to the air as WTXX (for "Television XX", with "XX" referring to 20 in Roman numerals), and subsequently became Connecticut's first full-service independent station since Hartford's WHCT-TV (channel 18, now Univision affiliate WUVN) served as an independent from 1957 to 1975.

 Soon after taking over, Odyssey replaced channel 20's tiny 250 ft tower with a more powerful transmitter that more than doubled its signal and gave it a coverage area comparable with the major network stations in the state.
 It was a typical general-entertainment independent, carrying off-network series, movies, and cartoons presented by the local children's show Kidstime with T.X.
 Critter, a puppet created by and puppeteered by Paul Fusco who later created ALF.
 WTXX also carried some sports, most notably New York Mets telecasts from WOR-TV in New York City and Boston Celtics telecasts from WLVI-TV in Boston.
 WTXX prospered in its new status, and continued to do so even after WTIC-TV signed on in 1984.
 WTXX bid for the Fox affiliation two years later, but lost out to WTIC-TV.
 Channel 20's transmitter was located further south than the other major Connecticut stations, resulting in a significant overlap with Fox flagship WNYW.
 It could be seen at city-grade strength in Fairfield County, which is part of the New York City market, and provided at least secondary coverage to most of Long Island.
 Fox opted to affiliate with WTIC-TV, which did not have as large an overlap.

 In October 1992, Renaissance Broadcasting sold WTXX to Counterpoint Communications, a non-profit media firm with close ties to the Roman Catholic Archdiocese of Hartford.
 Renaissance had recently acquired several stations, including WTIC-TV, from Chase Broadcasting, and Federal Communications Commission (FCC) regulations of the time did not allow common ownership of two stations in the same market.
 However, Renaissance retained the rights to all the programming it bought for WTXX.
 WTIC-TV wanted to establish a full-time local marketing agreement (LMA) with WTXX, which basically amounted to channel 20 being programmed by its main competitor.
 Counterpoint balked, wanting only a part-time agreement.
 Renaissance then moved some of WTXX's stronger shows to WTIC-TV, leaving the station with a considerably weakened schedule.